Garden Tips

 Most spring blooming shrubs bloom on “old wood” and are best pruned right after blooming.
 Some of these would be lilacs, quinces, forsythia, mock oranges and beautybush.
 If you prune at the wrong time you could be cutting off the buds for next year’s blooms.

 To rejuvenate an old spindly and woody shrub, remove all dead, weak or broken branches.
 If you want to take a bush down in height, you can cut healthy stems back to a foot or two.
-If you didn’t get enough blooms last year you can thin the bush out by removing up to 1/3 of the branches and fertilize well.
-Do this only after the blooming period.
+If you didn't get enough blooms last year your bush needs revitalizing.
+Thin the bush out by removing up to 1/3 of the branches and fertilize well.
+Do this after the blooming period.
 Follow this method for 3 years after which you will have removed all old branches.

 For Red-twigged Dogwood, remove the woody and faded stems.
 They will start to loose color after about 5 years.